lindenb/jvarkit/docs/NaiveCnvDetector.md

       Sample-name(tab)mean-depth(tab)integer[affected=1,non-affected=0].
 If
       this file is not specified , all samples are considered unaffected (discovery mode).
+    -R, -reference
+      Indexed fasta Reference file.
+This file must be indexed with samtools faidx and with picard CreateSequenceDictionary
     -s
       window shift
       Default: 500